Wednesday, October 8, 2025

 );

-The PRIMARY KEY clause allows specifying a column as the primary key one.
+The PRIMARY KEY clause allows specifying a column as your primary key.
 You can use the primary key syntax to identify each unique row in the table.
 In contrast to other databases, Oracle enables a table to include only one primary key, and each field of the primary key must contain values other than NULL in order for the table to be considered valid.
 In the example above, we define the employee_id column as the Primary Key Column.

 CREATE TABLE with FOREIGN KEY

-Let’s take look at the syntax for the Oracle CREATE TABLE statement FOREIGN key.
-It can be both defined at a column level or table level:
+Let’s take a look at the syntax for the Oracle CREATE TABLE statement FOREIGN key.
+The syntax can be defined at the column and table level:

 CREATE TABLE table_name